-Applicants should have a relevant honours degree (2.2) in a health or social care-related subject.
-For applicants whose first degree is not health or social care related, applicants should have recent experience of working within a health or social care environment.
-International students will be required to have IELTS level 6.5 or above.
+You should have a relevant honours degree (2.2) in a health or social care-related subject.
+If your first degree is not health or social care related, you should have recent experience of working in a health or social care environment.

 Months of entry

 This course gives you the opportunity to study the central aspects of evidence-based practice and to focus these on your specific area of health or social-care practice.
 The emphasis is on the integration of theory and practice within a multi-professional working and learning environment and intends to develop a lifelong ability to understand how evidence is generated, retrieved, critically appraised and employed in practice.
 Such a focus ensures you are equipped with the necessary foundations to develop an evidence-based approach to practice throughout your career.